tusharsappal/spotifyrecruitmentproblem/README.md

 4. The Sikuli and the JUnit dependencies are already built into the system on which the test scripts are to be run.
 5. Maven Home and correct Java Version (java 1.7+) is installed and correctly configured.
 6. The test case assumes that the login , Desktop client , Spotify's back-end functionalities to work at the time when the test case runs.
-7. I assume that UI Rendering and Opening of tabs , logging in etc takes around 3 seconds at max and I have defined that value as the deafult waiting time in the Configs.
+7. I assume that UI Rendering and Opening of tabs , logging in  and other actions takes around 3 seconds at max and I have defined that value as the deafult waiting time in the Configuration file.
 8. I have written a single test case around the workflow , like for the login workflow using the valid Credentials there can be many test cases like checking for the upper limit of the user name , password and with what all different characters one can use to form the password.